 Unfortunately, insurance companies sometimes contest or delay personal property damage or loss claims submitted by policyholders and occasionally attempt to deny a claim altogether, even when a rider or separate personal property policy exists.

-Property Insurance Lawyer in Sarasota, FL
+Lawyer for Property Insurance Disputes in Sarasota, FL

 If you filed an insurance claim for damage or loss of personal property in Sarasota, FL, and your insurer is contesting or delaying your claim or disputing the monetary amount of property in question, or if your insurer has denied your claim, you should contact an experienced local property insurance attorney.
-Your insurer may be acting in bad faith, which is against the law.
+Your insurance company may be acting in bad faith, which is against the law.

 Germain Law Group represents clients throughout Sarasota County, FL, and in neighboring Manatee, DeSoto, Highlands and Hardee counties.
 From our office in northeast Sarasota, Florida, we serve the cities of Sarasota, North Port, Venice, Bradenton, Palmetto, Arcadia, Sebring, Avon Park, and Wauchula, as well as all other communities in the five-county area.